November 20, 2019

 Network administrators at school districts are busy people.
 Keeping a district’s network systems running on all cylinders is a time-consuming job.
 And technology constantly changes, which means the work of maintaining security and efficiency of the network is never complete.

-Because of how much they have on the go, network admins often set up the necessary web filters to maintain compliance and district policy, only to have teachers approach them when too-restrictive content filters have blocked access their students need as part of the curriculum.
+Because of how much they have on the go, network admins often set up the necessary web filters for schools to maintain compliance and district policy, only to have teachers approach them when too-restrictive content filters have blocked access their students need as part of the curriculum.

 Unfortunately, this happens all too often.
-A web filter inadvertently blocks content that is part of the curriculum, the lesson screeches to a halt, students grow restless as the teacher frantically tries to get a hold of the network admin, and the network admin has to drop whatever they’re working on to sort out the classroom’s filter issue.
+A school web filter inadvertently blocks content that is part of the curriculum, the lesson screeches to a halt, students grow restless as the teacher frantically tries to get a hold of the network admin, and the network admin has to drop whatever they’re working on to sort out the classroom’s filter issue.